mfinelli/recueil/DESIGN.md

   its whole subtree, per §10) surfaces a `confirm()` naming the actual descendant count before proceeding, rather than a silent or generic warning.

+- **In-app reader view, not an iframed archived-HTML view.** Settled during
+  planning: the archived HTML is a full, self-contained snapshot of the original page's own layout/CSS/images, and an iframe would mean fighting sizing/scrolling for the whole viewing session for little benefit over a plain new tab, which gets native zoom/find-in-page/the full viewport for free.
+  `reader_text` gets the in-app treatment instead — nothing to sanitize, safe to render directly.
+The archived-HTML endpoint itself also picked up a defensive `Content-Security-Policy: script-src 'none'` regardless (belt-and-suspenders on top of the extension's own `blockScripts: true` capture setting, since the response is served same-origin with the dashboard).

 This section is expected to keep growing as the extension, dashboard, and CLI are built out.